stack-on-fire/fire-flags/README.md

 Fire-flags currently offers three methods of authentication - magic link, github and twitter.
 The auth setup is powered by Next-auth and to make it work you need to provide correct environment variables to the project.

 > Contributions for dockerised version are highly welcome

+## Contribute

+- Clone the repo
+- run `docker-compose up -d` in the terminal to boot up the database
+- provide any of the three credentials for auth management
+- run `yarn run dev`